 Vitamin B12 is essential for neural tube formation and the development of the neurological function.
 B12 insufficiency affects 25 percent of pregnancies worldwide and impacts cell growth and nerve tissue development.
 Vitamin B12 is only found in animal products, so those who follow a vegan or limited vegetarian diet may require additional supplementation.
 Dietary sources include dairy products, meat, poultry, fish, and eggs.

 Vitamin D is necessary for skeletal development, regulating gene expression, and immune function.
 Women require more vitamin D than normal during pregnancy to support their baby’s growth and development.
 It is estimated that forty to 98 percent of pregnant women globally are vitamin D deficient.
-And women who live in environments with minimal sun exposure, have darker complexions, or who protect their skin from sun exposure are at a higher risk for insufficient levels of vitamin D. Opt for food sources such as fatty fish (like tuna, mackerel, and salmon), egg yolk and dairy.
+And women who live in environments with minimal sun exposure, have darker complexions, or who protect their skin from sun exposure are at a higher risk for insufficient levels of vitamin D. Opt for food sources such as fatty fish (like light-canned tuna, mackerel, and salmon), egg yolk and dairy.

 Iodine is required for thyroid hormone production, which increases by fifty percent in early pregnancy and is essential for brain and nervous system development.
 The best sources of iodine are seaweed, seafood, and iodized salt.

 Choline is an essential nutrient that is critical for brain development, neural tube formation, and cellular growth and metabolism.
 Deficits in early life can have a long term impact on brain function.
 Ninety to 95 percent of pregnant women do not meet adequate intakes for choline.3 Rich sources of choline include eggs, beef, fish, poultry, dairy, soybeans, wheat germ, shiitake mushrooms, kidney beans, and red potatoes.